anibalcoral/OpenShift-Virtualization-GitOps-Apps/README.md

 This repository is used by ArgoCD Applications configured in the main OpenShift-Virtualization-GitOps repository.
 Each environment points to a different branch:

-- Development → vms-dev-{guid} branch
+- Development → vms-dev-GUID branch
-- Homologation → vms-hml-{guid} branch
+- Homologation → vms-hml-GUID branch
-- Production → vms-prd-{guid} branch
+- Production → vms-prd-GUID branch

-Changes should be made in the vms-dev-{guid} branch and promoted through merge requests to higher environments.
+Changes should be made in the vms-dev-GUID branch and promoted through merge requests to higher environments.